• Best BG3 Shadowheart Build with Light Domain Cleric

 1. How to Play the Shadowheart Build

-2. Patch 8 Build Update
+3. Patch 8 Build Update

-3. Illithid Powers (Optional)
+4. Illithid Powers (Optional)

 6. Frequently Asked Questions

-Shadowheart Build BG3 – First Steps
+BG3 Shadowheart Build – First Steps

 How to unlock Shadowheart in BG3 inside the pod ship

-How to Recruit Shadowheart in BG3
+How to Recruit Shadowheart in Baldur’s Gate 3

 How to Respec Shadowheart in BG3